“Most of us spend too much time on what is urgent and not enough time on what is important.” ~Stephen R. Covey

 1. Work will always be there!

 There will always be one more account to close, one more thing to fix, one more customer to make happy!
 We spend on average 8 hours a day at work, and only 4 to 5 waking hours with our friends and family, it is easy to allow our priorities to get turned around.
-If you think about where you are right now, trying to make a decisions to climb the corporate ladder, there is someone on the next rung above you that is just a little farther down the road, trying to provide for his or family but now he has “the new guy” on his tail which is pushing him harder to keep up the game, pushing him to make sacrifices in his personal life to stay one step ahead of the rookie, or get sidelined.
-If you allow yourself to fall into that trap, it is a vicious cycle that seems never ending!
+If you think about where you are right now, trying to make a decision to climb the corporate ladder, there is someone on the next rung above you that is just a little farther down the road, trying to provide for his or family but now he has “the new guy” on his tail which is pushing him harder to keep up the game, pushing him to make sacrifices in his personal life to stay one step ahead of the rookie, or get sidelined.
+If you allow yourself to fall into that trap, it is a vicious cycle that seems never-ending!
 There will always be someone behind you to take up the slack!
 Work Hard, but don’t work so hard you sacrifice your relationships!

 2. Proper Perspective per Priorities!